yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 implementers MAY recognize a single CR or LF as a line break (similar to section 3.1.1.3 of {{?RFC7231}}).
 However, some implementations MAY use other values.

-## Common implementation concerns
-This section describes some common concerns that may arise when producing or parsing CSV files.
-All of these remain out of scope for this document and are included for awareness.
-Implementers may also use other means to handle these use cases such as {{!CSVW}}.

-### Null valus
-Some implementations (such as databases) treat empty records and null values differently.
-For these implementations, there is a need to define a special value representing a null.

-Example of a CSV file with nulls (if "NULL" is used to mark nulls):

-   field_name_1,field_name_2,field_name_3CRLF<br/>
-   aaa,bbb,cccCRLF<br/>
-   zzz,NULL,xxxCRLF

-### Empty lines
-This specification recommends but doesn't require keeping the number of records the same in every line.
-This allows CSV files to have empty lines without any records at all.
-Some implementations can be configured to skip empty lines instead of parsing them.

-Example of a CSV file with empty lines:

-   field_name_1,field_name_2,field_name_3CRLF<br/>
-   aaa,bbb,cccCRLF<br/>
-   CRLF<br/>
-   zzz,yyy,xxxCRLF

 ## ABNF Grammar

 The ABNF grammar (as per {{!RFC5234}}) appears as follows: